BGI-Qingdao/SLR-superscaffolder/src/utils/README.md

 * Minimum-Span-Tree

 other logic functions:

-* iterator prune tip branches.
+* Prune tip branches iteratively.

 ## incr\_array

 A substitute for std::vector that based on list of const-size arrays.

 Use this container only when unknown but huge amount of items need to be loaded.

 ## interval